johnsonandjohnson/Bodiless-JS/packages/vital-elements/doc/Shadow.md

-# Shadowing VitalDS Tokens
+# Shadowing CanvasX Tokens

-Bodiless provides a mechanism to override the tokens provided by a VitalDS package, changing their effect wherever they are used in the VitalDS Design System.
+Bodiless provides a mechanism to override the tokens provided by a CanvasX package, changing their effect wherever they are used in the CanvasX Design System.
 The method, known as "Token Shadowing," is similar to [Gatsby Component Shadowing](https://www.gatsbyjs.com/blog/2019-04-29-component-shadowing/ ':target=_blank'), but more restrictive.
 In particular, only token collections are shadowable using this technique, and the